 I wouldn’t class myself as a typical Life Coach & Career Coach.
-Although I was trained as (and use many of the principles) of a Life Coach, I go deeper with clients using an intuitive and spiritual approach to understand what makes them tick and to enable them to reveal the true essence of who they are that is lurking underneath their current job, situation or the outward appearance they present to the world.
+Although I was trained as (and use many of the principles) of a Life Coach, I go deeper with clients using an intuitive approach to understand what makes them tick and to enable them to reveal the true essence of who they are that is lurking underneath their current job, situation or the outward appearance they present to the world.
 This work is sometimes not for the feint-hearted, but it’s work that I’ve seen create the most dramatic and lasting transformations.
 This may not be for everyone and that’s why I trust that I will attract the people whom I am meant to work with, just as they will attract the Coach they are meant to work with.

 WHAT I BELIEVE

 Before I started doing this work, I spent much of my career in the corporate retail world as a Buyer.
 The work was challenging, exciting and led me to some amazing people and experiences which I will never forget.
 But I always knew inside that the work I was doing was not truly ‘me’.
 I suffered from Imposter Syndrome long before I even knew of the concept.
 I questioned myself, I compared myself and I felt alone in my lack of desire to move up the ladder.
 This makes sense to me now.
 I wasn’t doing the work I now know I was meant to do.
 The difference is palpable.